-After a scorching summer day in the Mile High, ice cream is the perfect treat.
-Plus, let’s be real: there are few more adorable things on the planet than seeing a pup go to town on a (dog-safe) ice cream.
-We dug up 6 dog-friendly Denver ice cream shop patios for you and your doggo to devour a sweet treat together.
+After a scorching summer day in the Mile High, ice cream is the pawfect treat.
+Plus, let’s be real: there are few things more adorable on the planet than seeing a pup go to town on (dog-safe) ice cream.
+We dug up 5 dog-friendly Denver ice cream shop patios for you and your doggo where you can devour a sweet T-R-E-A-T together.

 1. Little Man Ice Cream

-Little Man Ice Cream’s whimsical Highlands shop slings homemade ice cream out of a Coney Island-inspired cream can.
-The line often wraps around the block at this pupular spot, so make sure you have a patient pooch who’ll wait for his pup cup.
-Seating is limited, but you can head to the nearby Hishorn Park to enjoy.
+Little Man Ice Cream’s whimsical Highlands shop slings homemade ice cream out of a Coney Island-inspired milk can.
+The line often wraps around the block at this pupular spot, so make sure you have a patient pooch who’ll wait nicely for his pup cup.
+Seating is limited, but you can head to the nearby Hirshorn Park to enjoy.

-After a long stroll and frolicking on the grassy knolls of Cheesman Park, surely a refreshing cone from Lik’s Ice Cream will hit the spot.
-Their large Cap Hill patio with shaded tables is always equipped with water bowls for pup.
-If you’re exploring in the mountains, they also have a second location off scenic Highway 285 in Conifer.
+After a long stroll and a frolic on the grassy knolls of Cheesman Park, surely a refreshing cone from Lik’s Ice Cream will hit the spot.
+Their large Cap Hill patio has shaded tables and is always equipped with water bowls for pup.
+If you’re exploring in the mountains, they also have a second location off of scenic Highway 285 in Conifer.

-Featuring locations in the heart of RiNo, Cherry Creek North, and Edgewater, Shake Shack burger joint serves up a two-fur-one of drool-worthy eats and sweets.
-Your best fren will go mutts for their Pooch-ini dog sundae.
-Meanwhile, you can feast on classic burgers and shakes.
+Featuring locations in the heart of RiNo, Highlands Ranch, and more, Shake Shack serves up a two-fur-one of drool-worthy eats and sweets.
+Your best fren will go mutts for their Pooch-ini dog sundae while you feast on classic burgers and shakes.
+Not a meat eater?
+Not a pawblem.
 Vegan options are also available.
-The patios feature water bowls and plenty of seating.
+Lastly, their patios feature water bowls and plenty of seating.